 Cyprus, and especially the capital Nicosia, was a very dangerous place for British troops, on or off duty.
 One day, when we had some free time, four of us signallers decided to go for a walk around the central shopping area in Nicosia, known then as Murder Mile but its proper name was, I believe, Ledra Street.
 It was mandatory to wear uniform and carry arms off base.
 To this day I cannot remember what possessed us to take that walk!
 It certainly caught the attention of the ordinary Cypriots who watched us. but apart from that nothing untoward occurred.

-Early one morning, while we were resting from a night operational flight, our 10-man crew watched as a large tented camp was erected, in just a few short hours, on open ground close to the runways at RAF Nicosia.
-We then watched in astonishment as a stream of RAF transport aircraft, mostly Hastings, landed on the airfield and parked on every available space including on some of the taxiways.
-We continued to watch as hundreds of fully-armed British troops disembarked and occupied the tented camp.
-Hours later all those aircraft took off in quick succession and disappeared from sight.
-At the time we (the Shackleton crew) didn’t know where they were going but word quickly spread that they were going to aid King Hussein of Jordan.
+On another occasion, while we were winding-down with a few ice-cold ‘tinnies’ after a routine MARSO, our 10-man crew watched as a large tented camp was rapidly erected on the open ground between the runways and the taxiways at RAF Nicosia.
+We then watched in astonishment as a stream of RAF transport aircraft landed on the airfield and parked on every available space.
+We continued to watch as hundreds of fully-armed British troops disembarked from the transport aircraft and occupied the tented camp.
+Hours later, after dark, all those aircraft took off in quick succession, presumably with the troops on board, and disappeared from sight.
+At the time, we (the Shackleton crew) didn’t know where they were going but word quickly spread that they were going to aid King Hussein of Jordan.
 Another persistent rumour said that the entire force of RAF aircraft was meant to be merely a show of intent.
-The crews should, according to that rumour, have been ordered to return to Nicosia before crossing into Jordanian airspace but, for whatever reason, the recall signal was never sent so the crews obediently continued to Amman and landed there.
+The crews should, according to that rumour, have been ordered to return to Nicosia before crossing into Jordanian airspace but, for whatever reason, the recall signal was never sent, or never heard, so the crews obediently continued to Amman and landed there.

 On the Squadron's regular detachments to Cyprus for MARSO operations, crews usually stayed for two weeks at a time before returning to Malta.
 On the return flight many crew members carried a box containing a gross of contraceptives (144 packets of 3) for supply to married RAF personnel based on Malta who rarely had the opportunity to leave the island.
 For religious reasons, contraceptives were not on sale in Malta.
 The RAF Police, not local Customs officers, always searched our luggage on landing at Luqa from Cyprus but they never seemed to find the sealed boxes of condoms which, presumably by mutual agreement, were concealed in piles of our soiled flying clothing under-garments - and no-one would wish to search through those.

-Above: RNAS Halfar, early morning 6 December 1958 (I took this from the open starboard beam window of Shackleton WR764)
+Above: RNAS Halfar, early morning 6 December 1958 (I took this from the open starboard beam window of Shackleton WR964)

 Above: My logbook for December 1958.
 CASEX on 19 December sortie, was a codeword indicating that we exercised with a UK submerged submarine - which, of course, we first had to find!